How to Update, Change Parameters, and Delete GenU

 respectively.

-The parameter content is stored in JSON format as follows:
+The parameter content is stored in JSON format like this:

 {